China’s Fighter Export Machine Kicks Into Gear

 by | Jun 8, 2026 | Military Aviation, News | 0 comments

 For decades, the global fighter market had two aisles: American and Russian.
 You bought F-16s or you bought MiG-29s.
 China was a buyer, not a seller — importing Russian engines, Israeli avionics, and Western design philosophy to build aircraft it could not yet export.
 That era is ending.
 Quietly, systematically, and with a price list that makes Pentagon procurement officers wince, Beijing is becoming a major arms dealer in the sky.
 The numbers tell the story.
 Pakistan has taken delivery of 20 J-10CEs out of 36 ordered.
 Indonesia confirmed an order for 42 J-10Cs in October 2025.
 Bangladesh is preparing to buy 20 J-10CEs by 2027.
-Egypt has reportedly received its first batch.
-And the FC-31 — China’s fifth-generation stealth export fighter — is drawing interest from Saudi Arabia, the UAE, and Egypt.
+Reports that Egypt received its first jets were denied by Beijing, and the deal appears to have stalled.
+And the FC-31 — China's fifth-generation stealth export fighter — is drawing interest from Saudi Arabia, the UAE, and Egypt.

 Quick Facts